Kong/docs.konghq.com/app/konnect/network.md

 ## Hostnames

-Depending on your Runtime Group type, you may need to add hostnames to your firewall allowlist.
+Depending on your control plane type, you may need to add hostnames to your firewall allowlist.

 {% navtabs %}
 {% navtab Kong Gateway %}
-Runtime instances initiate the connection to the {{site.konnect_short_name}} control plane.
+Data Plane Nodes initiate the connection to the {{site.konnect_short_name}} control plane.
 They require access through firewalls to communicate with the control plane.

-To let runtime instances request and receive configuration, and send telemetry data, add the following hostnames to the firewall allowlist:
+To let a data plane node request and receive configuration, and send telemetry data, add the following hostnames to the firewall allowlist:

 * `cloud.konghq.com`: The {{site.konnect_short_name}} platform.
 * `<region>.api.konghq.com`: The {{site.konnect_short_name}} API.
   Necessary if you are using decK in your workflow, decK uses this API to access and apply configurations.
   Region can be `us`, `eu`, or `global`.
-* `<runtime-group-id>.<region>.cp0.konghq.com`: Handles configuration for a runtime group.
+* `<runtime-group-id>.<region>.cp0.konghq.com`: Handles configuration for a control plane.
-  Runtime instances connect to this host to receive configuration updates.
+  Data plane nodes connect to this host to receive configuration updates.
-  This hostname is unique to each organization and runtime group.
+  This hostname is unique to each organization and control plane.
-* `<runtime-group-id>.<region>.tp0.konghq.com`: Gathers telemetry data for a runtime group.
+* `<runtime-group-id>.<region>.tp0.konghq.com`: Gathers telemetry data for a control plane.
-  This hostname is unique to each organization and runtime group.
+  This hostname is unique to each organization and control plane.

-You can find the configuration and telemetry hostnames through the Runtime Manager:
+You can find the configuration and telemetry hostnames through the Gateway Manager:

-1. Open a runtime group.
+1. Open a control plane.
 2. Click **Add runtime instance**.
 3. Choose the Linux or Kubernetes tab and note the hostnames in the code block for the following parameters: